naman-git1/NamanAggarwal-01217702025-BCA-3A-Programming/README.md

 🎮 Hangman<br><br>

-Build_something is a Hangman game I made in Python 🐍 .<br><br><br>
+Build_something is a Hangman game I made in Python 🐍 .<br><br>

 The game randomly chooses a word from Word_list.py and gives you the usual Hangman challenge of guessing the word before you run out of attempts.
-The Hangman drawings used in the game are stored in arts.py 🎨.<br><br><br>
+The Hangman drawings used in the game are stored in arts.py 🎨.<br><br>

 📂 Files<br><br>
 🐍 Build_something.py — Contains the main game and its logic.<br>